junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean raises two hands in the air in surrender.
 "Not so fast."
 He stares back at Cas, then shifts to Sam, making sure his voice is clear enough to calm them down.
 "No, that's not what I mean, chill, alright?"

 He turns the book in front of him for them to see, the pattern on the page looking vaguely familiar.
-Cas is the first to recognizes it.
+Cas is the first to recognize it.
 "It's the Celtic curse Rowena used on Lucifer to accelerate the decay.
 If we can reverse it, maybe we can keep him steady in Vince Vincente for a while longer, until he recovers enough to help."

 Dean looks at him.
 "Would that work?"

 Cas drags that Celtic magic book closer to him, studying the page.
 He frowns.
 "I think Rowena made some changes.
-There is no mention of ash of hawthorn tree anywhere, the last part of the curse I overheard is also not standard.
+There is no mention of ash of a hawthorn tree anywhere; the last part of the curse I overheard is also not standard.
 She must have learned from the Book of the Damned."

 Sam breathes out short.
 "Then only she would know how to reverse it."